3D Interpolation in Excel: 4 Easy Methods

 Things to Remember

-• Take more data points for your function so it can predict all the data well.
+• Take more data points for your function to predict all the data well.

 • Whenever possible, compare the interpolated results with actual data points to validate the accuracy of your interpolation.
 This step is essential to ensure the reliability of your predictions.